Court of Protection

 Protecting your loved one and their best interests

-It can be heartbreaking when a person you care about can no longer make decisions for themselves.
-This is when they are most vulnerable, and understandably, you’ll want to ensure that they are protected and that someone that has their best interests at heart can make decisions for them.
+It can be heartbreaking when someone you care about can no longer decide for themselves.
+This is when they are most vulnerable, and understandably, you’ll want to ensure that they are protected and that someone who has their best interests at heart can make decisions for them.

-The deputy will be legally able to pay bills, collect pensions, and sell assets on behalf of the person that lacks capacity.
+The deputy will be legally able to pay bills, collect pensions, and sell assets on behalf of the person who lacks capacity.

 This type of deputyship is extremely rare, but if granted, the deputy will legally be able to make decisions about the person’s health and personal welfare, which could include medical treatment options.